Catholic Church in the United Kingdom: Emancipation

 After 1790, a new mood emerged as thousands of Catholics fled the French Revolution and Britain was allied in the Napoleonic Wars with the Catholic states of Portugal and Spain as well as with the Holy See itself.
 By 1829, the political climate had changed enough to allow Parliament to pass the Roman Catholic Relief Act 1829, giving Catholics almost equal civil rights, including the right to vote and to hold most public offices.

 The Catholic Church in England included about 50,000 people in traditional ("recusant") Catholic families.
 They generally kept a low profile.
 Their priests usually came from St Edmund's College, a seminary founded in 1793 by English refugees from the French revolution.
-The main disabilities, as referenced above, were lifted by the Catholic Relief Act of 1829.
+The main disabilities, as referenced above, were lifted by the Catholic Relief Act 1829.
 In 1850 the pope restored the Catholic hierarchy, giving England its own Catholic bishops again.
 In 1869 a new seminary opened.

 Another, larger group comprised very poor Irish immigrants escaping the Great Irish Famine.
 Their numbers rose from 224,000 in 1841 to 419,000 in 1851, concentrated in ports and industrial districts as well as industrial districts in Scotland.
 A third group included well-known converts from the Church of England, most notably the intellectuals John Henry Newman and Henry Edward Manning (1808–1892).
 Manning became the second Archbishop of Westminster.
 The next most prominent leader was Herbert Vaughan (1832–1903), who succeeded Manning as Archbishop of Westminster in 1892 and was elevated to the cardinalate in 1893.

 Manning was among the strongest supporters of the pope and especially of the doctrine of papal infallibility.
 In contrast Cardinal Newman acknowledged this doctrine but thought it might not be prudent to define it formally at the time.
 Manning promoted a modern Catholic view of social justice.
 These views are reflected in the papal encyclical Rerum novarum issued by Pope Leo XIII, which became the foundation of modern Catholic social justice teaching.
 Catholic parochial schools, subsidised by the government, were set up in urban areas to serve the largely Irish element.
 Manning spoke for the Irish Catholic labourers and helped settle the London dock strike of 1889.
 He gained acclaim for building a new cathedral in Westminster and for encouraging the growth of religious congregations largely filled by the Irish.